ascott02/IRTForests/README.md

 ## Next Edit Cycle

 Focus shifts to discrimination analysis: implement 2PL fits, extend correlation tooling, and feed condensed takeaways back into `slides.md` and the reports set.
 Notebook automation should follow once the new experiments stabilize.

+---

+## License

+All original content in this repository is shared under the [Creative Commons Attribution 4.0 International License](LICENSE).
+Please credit "Item Response Theory (IRT) + Random Forests" when reusing or adapting materials.